E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 How Clym supports e-commerce accessibility

 Clym provides tools to enhance eCommerce website accessibility, adhering to WCAG 2.1 standards and offering customizable user settings.
-Their solutions aim to improve website traffic, increase conversion rates, and avoid accessibility-related legal issues.
+Our solutions aim to improve website traffic, increase conversion rates, and avoid accessibility-related legal issues.
 Clym integrates these features into a user-friendly platform, helping businesses manage their website's compliance needs effectively.

 Want to see for yourself?
 Speak to one of our experts today!